I Gotta Feeling: Critical reception

-"I Gotta Feeling" received generally positive reviews from music critics.
-David Balls, a writer for Digital Spy, gave the song a four-star rating, writing that the song is "every bit as quirky as its predecessor ("Boom Boom Pow")".
-However, he compared it to Girls Aloud's "Biology", writing that they sound like a collection of musical ideas "that only makes sense after a few listens."
+"I Gotta Feeling" received mixed to negative reception (though early critical reviews and ratings were more positive); some like Ben Westhoff of Las Vegas Weekly dismissed the song as a blend of house, electro and dancehall beats that did not work compared to songs on The E.N.D like "Imma Be" and "One Tribe", while others like David Balls (a writer for Digital Spy) considered the song "as every bit as quirky as its predecessor ("Boom Boom Pow")".
+Balls compared it to Girls Aloud's "Biology", writing that they sound like a collection of musical ideas "that only makes sense after a few listens."
 Another writer for Digital Spy, Nick Levine, praised "I Gotta Feeling" and "Rock That Body" as ace collaborations with French disc jockey David Guetta.
 Music critics like John Bush of All Music Guide and Andy Gill of The Independent labeled it as one of the album's best tracks.
 Ann Powers wrote a positive review about "I Gotta Feeling", noting that "the Peas do let in some human sweetness and light" on the song and that it uses "a repetitive, warm vocal line to signify a good mood coming on."

-Ben Westhoff of Las Vegas Weekly dismissed the song as a blend of house, electro and dancehall beats that do not work compared to songs on The E.N.D like "Imma Be" and "One Tribe".
 Mike Schiller, a writer for PopMatters, found the song to be irresistible, writing that it "is one of those dance tunes that's impossible to hate thanks to something like good natured naïveté".
 In his review of the album for Stuff.co.nz, Chris Schultz dismissed the lyrics, writing that they were the worst since Flo Rida's "Right Round".

 The Observer-Dispatch writer David T. Farr praised the song as "the summer track of 2009", writing that "It's one of those songs you grasp onto right away and crank up as the beat goes on, even the first time you hear it (guilty as charged)."
 Will Hines of Consequence of Sound shared similar feelings about "I Gotta Feeling", defining it as "chart baiting".
 Guy Blackman, a writer for The Age, labeled "I Gotta Feeling" and "Boom Boom Pow" as further dumbed-down dance-pop songs.
-Bill Lamb of About.com gave the song a four-star rating, praising it for the difference of style from previous releases by the Black Eyed Peas and as a great summer song with a feel good mood., but he criticized the lack of lyrical depth and constant use of Auto-Tune.
+Bill Lamb of About.com gave the song a four-star rating, praising it for the difference of style from previous releases by the Black Eyed Peas and as a great summer song with a feel-good mood, but he criticized the lack of lyrical depth and constant use of Auto-Tune.
 Billboards Chris Williams praised the song as their most mainstream release, writing that "they trade off on a simple, yet effective melody and message".